berkeley-gif/caladapt-docs/docs/source/series.rst

    Return the entire time series for any location, with optional temporal and/or rolling aggregations applied.
 The response consists of ``columns``, ``data``, and ``index``.

+   The structure of the return is context dependent where a single point returns summary fields (min, mean, max, std, count) when a frequency is provided for temporal aggregation.

+   Sending a single polygon returns values for all intersecting grid cells, whereas a temporal aggregation is returned when `stat=` and `freq=` are provided controlling spatial aggregation and time series resampling respectively.

    **Example request**:

    .. code-block:: http